decretist/Dissertation/Chapter4/chapter4.md

 weighting each selected word from a corpus of texts equally.
 Such choices, however, need to be made with an informed awareness of the trade-offs involved.
-The second reason is that every marginal word is less likely to be a function word, and more likely to be a content word.
-Twenty-four out of the thirty most frequent words from Gratian's *dicta* are function words potentially suitable for use in stylometric analysis, but only 64 out of the 250 most frequent words.
+The second reason is that every marginal word in a list, sorted from most to least frequent, of frequently used words is more likely than the previous word to be a content word instead of a function word.
+Twenty-four out of the thirty most frequently used words in Gratian's *dicta* are function words potentially suitable for use in stylometric analysis, but only 64 out of the 250 most frequent words.

 ### Zipf's law

-The observed empirical relationship that word frequencies in a corpus of text tail off inversely as the rank is known as Zipf's law, after American quantitative linguist George Kingsley Zipf (d.1950).
-Though he does not seem to have claimed discovery, Zipf published the first extended discussions of the phenomenon.[^32] The rank-frequency distribution of words in a corpus of any language is not merely a curiosity, but rather provides a general background of what Zipf characterized as "orderliness" against which variations in frequency of occurrence of individual words are both detectable and meaningful.
-Thus it is worthwhile to discuss theoretical predictions about the rank-frequency distribution of words in a corpus, and to demonstrate that Gratian's *dicta* display the expected orderliness of word distribution.
+The observed empirical relationship that word frequencies in a corpus of text tail off inversely as the rank is known as Zipf's law, after the American quantitative linguist George Kingsley Zipf (d.1950).
+Though he does not seem to have claimed discovery, Zipf published the first extended discussions of the phenomenon.[^32] The rank-frequency distribution of words in a corpus of any language is not merely a curiosity but rather provides a general background of what Zipf characterized as "orderliness" against which variations in frequency of occurrence of individual words are both detectable and meaningful.
+Thus, it is worthwhile to discuss theoretical predictions about the rank-frequency distribution of words in a corpus and to demonstrate that Gratian's *dicta* display the expected orderliness of word distribution.

-If the words in a corpus of text are rank-ordered from most to least frequent, Zipf's laws posits that, as a first-order approximation, the frequency of the Nth word will be 1/N times that of the most frequent word.[^33] In other words, the theoretical Zipf distribution predicts that the frequency of the second most frequent word in a
+If the words in a corpus of text are rank-ordered from most to least frequent, Zipf's law posits that, as a first-order approximation, the frequency of the Nth word will be 1/N times that of the most frequent word.[^33] In other words, the theoretical Zipf distribution predicts that the frequency of the second most frequent word in a